videolan/vlc-android/buildsystem/automation/README.md

 ### Deployment

-Once the build is done by the CI and signed, copy the apks into this directory
+Once the build is done by the CI and signed, copy the apks into this directory or you can use the `FASTLANE_APK_PATH` env var to tell fastlane the path to use (relative path only)

 #### Play Store: